 In fact, the best thing that can happened to a courgette is a good stuffing.
 Its not every vegetable you can say that about, but a courgette is at it finest full of filling other than its own, it has to be said, watery, slightly mushy interior.
-Here we have replaced it with red camarague rice, walnuts, sweetcorn and many other forms of ultra deliciousness.
+Especially when they’re massive like this.
+Resembling a marrow really.
+Here we have upgraded the mush with red camarague rice, walnuts, sweetcorn and many other forms of ultra deliciousness.
 A stuffing to be proud of!

 I also like to cut courgettes thin length ways and salt them for a while, then use them as a base for an endless number of bakes and gratins.
 You can pack alot of courgettes into one of these dishes and the dense nature of a well baked gratin is a wonderful way to serve this normally gentle and light veg.
 Having said that, simply fried with garlic and olive oil, there’s another real winner.

 Courgettes are allegedly easy to cultivate, but we don’t get the heat up here on the hill.
-We also get wind, which tends to knock them down.
-We get ours from Trigonos, a small organic farm and retreat centre just over the hill in the next valley, Nantlle.
+We also get wind, which tends to knock them down or drag our mini green house away.
+We get extreme weather on tiger hill!
+We get our courgettes from Trigonos, a small organic farm and retreat centre just over the hill in the next valley, Nantlle.
 I am very lucky to work there at the moment and play with all the produce from the fertile land near the lake.
 See here, its a magic place,

 Jane is going away a lot recently (attending many interesting workshops) and we are making the very most of our short times together.
 Today has been a rare early autumnal day, fresh this morning, warm in the day and a beautiful sunset, the perfect day for al fresco dining with some bubbles and twilight all around.